DominikM198/ProbRoadClass-DeepLearning/README.md

 ## 1. 01_CNN
 This section of the code is intended to train a binary road segmentation model.
 Once the model is trained, it generates and saves predictions for the validation and test sets to the disk.
 #### Data pre-processing
-For the data there should be a folder with the name "datasets" having following structure:
+For the data there should be a folder with the name "datasets" having the following structure:
 ```
 +---segmentation
 |   +---test